AIRob/mesos-in-action-code-samples/chapter09/README.md

     $ aurora job create aurora-cluster/www-data/prod/outputenv outputenv.aurora

+### security.ini
+An example security.ini file that can be used to establish multi-user authentication and authorization on an Aurora cluster.
+This example will work with basic HTTP authentication when you add credentials to `~/.netrc`.

 ### simple-sleep-cron.aurora
 A simple cron job that sleeps for 60 seconds every 5 minutes.
 To create the cron job in Aurora, run the following command: